ytakefuji/python-novice/README.md

 (read, write, update, columns operations) and to practice basic supervised machine learning including classification and regression.
 Integer, floating point, string, and list operations are introduced.
 Data preprocessing, and data augmentation are addressed for machine learning.
-Graph plotting is also described using matplotlib.
+Graph plotting using matplotlib is also described.

 There are Python 2.X and 3.X.
 Python 2.X will be obsolete.
 Therefore, all explanations are based on Python 3.X.